ALL

 Are you someone who doesn't really like to be active or exercise?
 If so, you're not alone.

-• Take a tour of the gym or fitness facility.
+• If you want to go to a gym or fitness facility, take a tour first.
 Get to know the layout and the staff.
 This will help you feel more comfortable before you commit to taking a course or class.

-• Register for a beginner class.
+• If you want to try a class, register for a beginner class first.
 Then everyone will be at the same level trying to learn the basics.
-As you learn more and get used to some movements, you’ll begin to feel more confident.
+As you learn more and get used to some movements, you'll begin to feel more confident.

-• Talk to certified fitness instructors or people who work at the gym about how to use the equipment or machines.
+• If you have questions about exercise equipment, talk to certified fitness instructors or people who work at the gym about how to use the equipment or machines.
 You can also ask about different exercises that are good for beginners.

 • Plan to be active when you have the most energy.
 For some people this means a morning run, while for others it means an evening walk.
 Choose times that work best for you.